Build a Strategy for Password Management

 Password managers act as a central storage hub for a user’s variety of usernames and passwords.
 While they help by reducing the number of credentials that need to be remembered, they aren’t a silver bullet.

 Password managers are prone to human error.
 Forgetting to log out, using a weak master password, and failing to implement features like two-factor authentication expose protected passwords to risk.
-In addition, online password management services have been found to have issues in the past when serious flaws jeopardised the security of the passwords they store.
+In addition, online password management services have been found to have issues in the past when serious flaws jeopardized the security of the passwords they store.
 Enterprises therefore require a cohesive, considered password management strategy to mitigate this risk.

 Building the foundation of an effective password management strategy